 However, winter is also the high season in the Caribbean, so you can expect to pay more for your flights and accommodations, even though January is considered the weakest month of the season for tourism.
-You'll want to book far in advance and keep an eye out for special deals, which may still be available due to January's lower-than-average tourism rate, and be sure to check Caribbean rates and reviews on TripAdvisor before you go.
+You'll want to book far in advance and keep an eye out for special deals, which may still be available due to January's lower-than-average tourism rate.

 Caribbean Weather in January

-Generally speaking, you can expect January temperatures in the Caribbean to average a low of about 72 F and a high of about 82 F, but beach weather is not guaranteed since rain is likely on 11 days of the month and temperatures can be a bit on the cool side.
-Ultimately, it's more reasonable to expect sunshine and warm weather than sweltering days where you'll need to dip in the ocean to cool off, especially on islands like Bermuda that are in the Atlantic Ocean instead of in the Caribbean Sea.
+Generally speaking, you can expect January temperatures in the Caribbean to average a low of about 72 Fahrenheit and a high of about 82 Fahrenheit, but beach weather is not guaranteed since the Caribbean receives an average of 11 days of rain per month and temperatures can be a bit on the cool side.
+Ultimately, it's more reasonable to expect sunshine and warm weather than sweltering days where you'll need a dip in the ocean to cool off, especially on islands like Bermuda that are in the Atlantic Ocean instead of in the Caribbean Sea.

 Geography of the Caribbean

 It's important to note that there are many destinations in the Caribbean to choose from, including several remote islands in the nearby Atlantic Ocean.
 As a result, these destinations are often classified for travel by the island groups you're visiting, including the Lucayan Archipelago, Greater Antilles, Lesser Antilles, the Winward Islands, and the Leeward Antilles.